Class teacher: Mrs. Peters

 Our topic this half term is

 Throughout the week the children will read in a variety of forms.
 They will read as a class daily and in a group at least once a week.
-They will also be heard read individually.
+They will also be heard read individually each week.
 We will be reading a range of texts - fiction, non-fiction and poetry.
 They will use their knowledge to work out, predict and check the meanings of unfamiliar words and to make sense of what they have read.
 Reading is vitally important to their future success.

 Please read with your child everyday and write in their reading diary.